 The Protected EHT Action field is defined in 9.6.35.1 (Protected EHT Action field).

-(#15387, 17786)　The Dialog Token field is a set to a nonzero value chosen by the STA sending the Multi-Link Operation Update Request frame to identify the request/response transaction.
+(#15387, 17786)　The Dialog Token field is defined in 9.4.1.12 (Dialog Token field).
+It is set to a nonzero value chosen by the STA sending the Multi-Link Operation Update Request frame to identify the request/response transaction.

-(#15962, 17787) The Multi-Link Operation Update field contains the Reconfiguration Multi-Link element, specified in 9.4.2.312.4 (Reconfiguration Multi-Link element).
+(#15962, 17787) The Reconfiguration Multi-Link element is specified in 9.4.2.312.4 (Reconfiguration Multi-Link element) and contains the status or operation parameters to be updated of the STA.

 9.6.35.11 Multi-Link Operation Update Response frame format

-The Multi-Link Operation Update Response frame is sent by an AP affiliated with an AP MLD in response to a Multi-Link Operation Update Request frame to accept or to reject the request of (#17788)status or operation parameter update in the Multi-Link Operation Update Request frame.
+The Multi-Link Operation Update Response frame is sent by an AP affiliated with an AP MLD in response to a Multi-Link Operation Update Request frame to accept or to reject the request of (#17788)the status or operation parameter update in the Multi-Link Operation Update Request frame.
 The Action field of the Multi-Link Operation Update Response frame contains the information shown in Table 9-623m (Multi-Link Operation Update Response frame Action field format).

 Table 9-623m—Multi-Link Operation Update Response frame Action field format